Skip to main content

 • Create a new role: PERMUTIVE_ROLE

-• Create a new user: PERMUTIVE_USER
+• Create a new user: PERMUTIVE_USER, with its session timezone set to UTC

 • Grant read access to the specified database and schema